intuition-dev/INTUITION/_doc/docs/pug1.md

 ## Tutorial 2: Learn Pug and static binding; view via S3 HTTP server.

 Simply said, Pug is HTML without closing tags.
 Pug is a templating language,  more powerful than Markdown.
 If you know Node/Express, you know Pug already.

-If you know HTML, you mostly know Pug: just don't close the tags.
+If you know HTML, you also mostly know Pug: just don't close the tags.
 Pug also has variables (e.g. `#{key1}`) and imports (e.g. `include fragment.pug`).

 This Pug:
 ```